National Geographic Venture

 Designed and built in the USA in 2018, this purpose-built expedition ship encompasses 50 years of sailing experience to create a sustainable and environmentally responsible vessel.
 Advanced waste management systems exceed international standards.
 A streamlined hull design, bulbous bow and the most suitable propulsion system available lessens the need for fuel.
 Everything from propellers to the engines have been specifically chosen to minimize vibrations and improve efficiency, which enable the vessel to use less fuel than many smaller ships.

 Cabins & Deck Plan Aboard National Geographic Venture

 National Geographic Venture accommodates guests in 50 outside-facing cabins, 22 of which offer step-out balconies and floor-to-ceiling sliding doors.
-Cabins are efficiently designed, with sizes ranging from the 136-square-foot Category 1 to the 185-square-foot Category 5 suite.
+Cabins are efficiently designed, with sizes ranging from the 136-square-foot Category 1 cabin to the 185-square-foot Category 5 suite.
 Twelve cabins connect via internal doorway access, allowing families to combine their rooms.
-Plus, all Category 5 suite cabins can accommodate a third person on a convertible sofa bed.
+Plus, all Category 5 suites can accommodate a third person on a convertible sofa bed.

-Every cabin features two portholes, a large window or balcony; Wi-Fi access; and temperature controls.
-Bathrooms are modern and stocked with botanically inspired hair products, soap, and shower gel, plus a hairdryer.
-Every room has outlets and USB outlets for charging camera gear or electronics, space for luggage storage and an Expedition Essentials Kit.
+Every cabin features two portholes, a large window or balcony, Wi-Fi access and temperature controls.
+Bathrooms are modern and stocked with botanically inspired hair products, soap and shower gel, plus a hairdryer.
+Every room has two-pronged outlets and USB outlets for charging camera gear or electronics, space for luggage storage and an Expedition Essentials Kit.